OBOFoundry/OBOFoundry.github.io/faq/where-is-the-obo-file.md

 ---
 layout: faq
-title: Where is the OBO file for my ontology?
+title: Why is there no OBO-format file listed for my ontology?
 ---

 This registry makes a distinction between an *ontology* and the